thrishikav9-del/mathforge-ai/README.md

 ---

+## Why This Project Matters

+Unlike LLM-based systems, MathForge uses a deterministic pipeline, ensuring reproducibility, interpretability, and reliability in algorithm generation.

+This makes it particularly valuable for:

+* Education
+* Research
+* Verified and trustworthy code generation

+---

 ## Disclaimer

-This project is developed for academic and research purposes, focusing on deterministic AI systems and algorithm generation.
+This project is developed for academic and research purposes and demonstrates deterministic AI system design.

 ---

-## Authors
+## Author

-Thrishika and Team
+Thrishika
-B.Tech CSE (AI)
+B.Tech in Computer Science and Engineering (AI)